Daffodil Festival

 What roads are closed in Carterton during the event?

-Are there buses to get to the daffodil picking?
+Are there buses to get to Middle Run?
 How much, where and when?

-Free buses will be running throughout the day between Carterton & Middlerun for the daffodil picking – first bus departs at 10am.
+Free buses will be running throughout the day between Carterton & Middlerun – first bus departs at 10am.

 Buses will depart from Masson Street, Carterton.
 All buses will take passengers out to the rural Gladstone property, and return to Broadway (outside Kings Woodworking).

-Buses will depart from 10am, throughout the day and are completely FREE.
+Buses will depart from 10am, end at 2.30pm, and are completely FREE.

 Just wait at Coopers Farm Services, on Masson Street and jump on the next available service.